fizkultprivet322/fingerprint-tcp-generator/README.md

 ## 📍 Overview

 <p>This project implements a system for generating JA3 and JA4 fingerprints based on TLS connection parameters, enabling the identification of unique client configurations in a networked environment.
 The core functionality involves establishing secure TLS connections, extracting relevant cryptographic details such as the protocol version and cipher suites, and utilizing these parameters to generate MD5-based fingerprints.
-The system supports both JA3 and JA4 fingerprinting schemes, with JA3 focusing on basic connection parameters and JA4 extending this to include additional details like extensions and QUIC parameters.
-Additionally, error handling is incorporated to manage connection failures, leveraging custom exception handling to ensure robust operation in various network conditions.
-The project also includes unit tests to ensure the correctness of the TLS connection handling, fingerprint generation, and MD5 hashing processes.</p>
+The system supports both JA3 and JA4 fingerprinting schemes, with JA3 focusing on basic connection parameters and JA4 extending this to include additional details like extensions and QUIC parameters.</p>

 ---